 conclusions and make verifiable arguments in a way that no one else has

-before." --Madelaine Hoptry '12
+before." --Madelaine Hoptry '12;

-Students in English develop strong skills in critical thinking, analysis, written communication, research and reading--skills that are essential in a range of careers.See this Chronicle of Higher Education article about "
+Students in the English major and minor develop strong skills in critical thinking, analysis, written communication, research and reading--skills that are essential in a range of careers.See this Chronicle of Higher Education article about "

 How Liberal Arts Majors Fare" in the workplace.
 What do employers want?
-Good Writers!

-In the classroomEnglish courses share common
+In the classroomEnglish courses share common guidelines for

 interpreting literature and

 writing about literature.
 These reflect the shared rules and values of the discipline or field of English Studies.
 In English 300, students learn about these guidelines in depth.